Download the all-new Republic app:

 Advertisement

-Claire Newman, an atmospheric scientist at Arizona-based company Aeolis Research, wrote in an update on mission that on Mars, “it’s almost summer on Gale Crater, a period of strong surface heating that lasts from early spring through mid-summer.”
+Claire Newman, an atmospheric scientist at the Arizona-based company Aeolis Research, wrote in an update on the mission that on Mars, “it’s almost summer on Gale Crater, a period of strong surface heating that lasts from early spring through mid-summer.”

-"Stronger surface heating produces stronger convection and convective vortices, which consist of fast winds whipping around low pressure cores," Newman added in release.
+"Stronger surface heating produces stronger convection and convective vortices, which consist of fast winds whipping around low pressure cores," Newman added in the release.

 Advertisement